Sample Changer Manual

 (Table of Contents)

-Important: When handling SC baskets, a basket transfer tool (provided on all the end-stations) must be used.
+Important: When handling SC baskets, baskets tongs attached to the right side of the sample changer must be used.

 The procedure for loading and unloading baskets is essentially identical.